Free Zone (film): Reception

 Free Zone received negative reviews from critics.
-Review aggregator Rotten Tomatoes reports that 26% of critics have given the film a positive review based on 46 reviews, with an average score of 5/10.
+Review aggregator Rotten Tomatoes reports that 26% of critics gave the film a positive review based on 46 reviews, with an average score of 5/10.
 The website's consensus reads, "The symbolism in this cinematic metaphor on conflicts in the Middle East becomes so overbearing that it's hard to care about the characters or their plight."

 Awards

 In the 2005 Cannes Film Festival, Hanna Laslo won the Best Actress award, and the film was nominated for the Palme d'Or.
 The president of the jury said afterward he considered honoring all three Free Zone actresses with an award for best ensemble acting.

 Controversy

 During filming at Jerusalem's Western Wall on February 23, 2005, the Israeli police asked actors and film crew to leave after protests from Orthodox Jews who were praying there while the crew filmed a kissing scene between Natalie Portman and Israeli actor Aki Avni.
 The scene was not included in the final cut of the film.